40-56 Tenth Ave Joint Ventures, LLC

-Sculpted by the angles of the sun, 40 Tenth Ave explores how shaping a building in response to solar access and other site-specific criteria can expand its architectural potential.
+Sculpted by the angles of the sun, 40 Tenth Avenue explores how shaping a building in response to solar access and other site-specific criteria can expand its architectural potential.

-Located between Manhattan’s High Line park and the Hudson River, 40 Tenth Ave takes its unique form from the geometric relationships between the building’s allowable envelope and the sun’s path, as well as the viewshed between the park and the Hudson.
+Located at the edge of Manhattan between the High Line park and the Hudson River, 40 Tenth Avenue takes its unique form from the geometric relationships between the building’s allowable envelope and the sun’s path, as well as the viewshed between the park and the Hudson.
 In addition to producing a faceted, gem-like facade, this integrated response allows the building to benefit the important public green space of the High Line—privileging light, fresh air, and river views to the public park—while also becoming a new iconic silhouette on the New York skyline.